Warid (Sufism)

 The wārid (plural: wāridāt) is the concept in sufism—a body of mystical practice within Islam—that explores the divine effect of dhikr and wirds practice on the qalb of murid and salik and wasil.

 Presentation

 The warid is a result of dhikr in the Sufi tradition, and while the wird can be seen as an offering from the murid to Allah above the seven heavens, the warid can be seen as a retribution from the to the qalb of the salik or wasil.

-The murid access with his awrades to transcendent knowledge and spiritual status.
+The murid accesses with his awrades to transcendent knowledge and spiritual status.

 Blessings

 The waridates have impacts on murids and saliks depending upon their ability to receive them.

 This litany can cause absence with the flow of these waridates on the murid's qalb.

 Kinds

 The warid is present in the practice of murids, saliks and wasils under different genres: